urbit/UIPs/UIPS/UIP-eyre-scopes.md

 ## Status

-Draft UIP with some expansion remaining, but the essence of the spec is present.
-The Eyre Security Working Group is actively refining the implementation.
+The Eyre Security Working Group is actively refining the implementation as specified here.
+Core mechanism has been implemented, big remaining task is supporting multiple domains and their certificates.
+Work on ancillary services has not yet started.

 ## Motivation